-San Francisco is one of the most diverse and beautiful metropolitan cities and as a result its also one of the most desired places to live.
+San Francisco is one of the most diverse and beautiful metropolitan cities and as a result its also one of the best places to live in the Bay Area.
 San Francisco has so many amazing things to do, eat, and see, and there are so many little gems many people have never heard of.
-To help people discover these San Francisco treasures, I’ve created a list of 100 reasons why you should move to San Francisco (not in any particular order).
+To help people discover these San Francisco treasures, I’ve created a list of 100 reasons why you should be moving to San Francisco (not in any particular order).
 Be warned though.
 If you don’t already live here, you’ll be itching to pack your stuff and move after reading this list.
 If I missed any of your favorites or there are specific items from the list you love, please let me know in the comments.

 1. Seward Slides

 Grab a piece of cardboard and head to these steep cement slides.
 Caution, these are adult speed and sized!